ArthurTrindade/arthur-silva-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Theoretical Computer Science
+  - Machine Learning
   - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval

 # Education to show in About widget
 education: